raytonlin1/oauthRaytonFrontend/README.md

 # oauthRayton
 OAuth authentication and Protected Routes in a MERN app

-This is the frontend, deployed at https://github.com/raytonlin1/oauthRaytonFrontend.
-The backend is at https://oauthraytonbackend.herokuapp.com/.
+This is the frontend, deployed at https://brave-bhabha-63b32f.netlify.app/.
+The backend is at https://github.com/raytonlin1/oauthRayton, deployed at https://oauthraytonbackend.herokuapp.com/.